 - 4 portobello mushrooms, gills and stems removed

 - 3 Tbsp balsamic vinegar

 - 1 tsp Italian seasonings

-- Pink sea salt + pepper to taste
+- pink sea salt and pepper to taste

-- 8 oz bag of arugula, romaine or mixed greens
+- 8 oz bag of arugula (Or romaine, spinach, or mixed greens)

-- Put the sliced mushrooms, peppers and onions on a large parchment-lined tray.
+Lay the sliced mushrooms, bell peppers, and onions on a large parchment-lined tray.

-- Drizzle olive oil, balsamic vinegar, Italian seasonings, ½ tsp garlic powder, salt and pepper over the veggies.
+Drizzle olive oil, balsamic vinegar, Italian seasonings, 1/2 tsp garlic powder, salt and pepper over the veggies.
 Toss to coat each veggie.
-Cover with parchment paper or foil, bake for 30-35 minutes or until all veggies are tender.
+Cover with parchment paper or foil and bake for 30-35 minutes or until all veggies are tender.

-- While veggies are roasting, cook quinoa according to package instructions.
-Once cooked, add ¼ tsp garlic powder (or more according to taste), salt and pepper and mix the quinoa to evenly distribute seasonings.
+While the veggies are roasting, cook the quinoa according to package instructions.
+Once cooked, add 1/4 tsp garlic powder (or more according to taste), salt and pepper and mix the quinoa.
 Cover to keep warm and set aside.

 - It's not necessary to mix all the fillings together if you don't have a large mixing bowl.
 I just like how all the flavors meld together.
 You can easily assemble each wrap by scooping each ingredient into the wrap.